sanazaadel/Chat-Bot/README.md

    ollama pull <model-name>
     ```
 ## Setting up Environment Variables
 1. Add PYTHONPATH to your environment variables to include the `src` directory.
-You can do this by adding the following line to your shell configuration file (e.g., `.bashrc`, `.zshrc`):
+You can do this by adding the following line to your shell configuration file:
     ```bash
    export PYTHONPATH=$PYTHONPATH:{pwd}
     ```